loopbackio/loopback-next/docs/site/Decorators_inject.md

 }
 ```

+### `@inject.setter`

-- `@inject.setter`: inject a setter function to set the bound value of the key
+The setter decorator injects a setter function to set the bound value of the
+key.

 Syntax: `@inject.setter(bindingKey: string)`.